 One of the key reasons digital success eludes organisations is a failure to recognise that employees are at the heart of digital transformation.

 Forward-looking organisations relentlessly innovate by investing in talent through various learning and development programmes, embracing and encouraging diversity and ensuring employees are at the forefront of technology.
 But they also realise that this alone is not enough.
 They also foster and encourage working with other organisations, in partnership.

 The inspiration and innovation that can be born out of different organisations joining forces to pitch ideas and co-create have huge value.
 It helps unleash new opportunities for growth for the benefit of all partners, while accelerating learning, increasing understanding and boosting agility for everyone involved.
 In fact, I’d argue that this co-creation – this practical application of knowledge and insight across organisational boundaries – does more to develop individuals and their skills than internal training and development programmes alone.

 It’s been said that many entering university today will be working in job roles that don’t yet exist, using technology yet to be created.
 As the breakneck speed of technology innovation continues, driving further digital transformation across industries, it is imperative for businesses to anticipate the changes ahead and prepare for the future.

 While some have painted a bleak picture of a world where machines will take over the world, I am confident that the future is bright, with humans and technology working side by side for the benefit of businesses, the digital economy and communities worldwide.
 The key to future success is to nurture a culture of continuous learning, while engaging and partnering with other organisations to share insights and innovate.

-Read our CEO Vinod Kumar’s recent blog post on why closing the global skills gaps is key to digital success.
+Read Vinod Kumar’s recent blog post on why closing the global skills gaps is key to digital success.